Sigil (computer programming)

 In computer programming, a sigil (/ˈsɪdʒəl/) is a symbol affixed to a variable name, showing the variable's datatype or scope, usually a prefix, as in $foo, where $ is the sigil.

 Sigil, from the Latin sigillum, meaning a "little sign", means a sign or image supposedly having magical power.
 Sigils can be used to separate and demarcate namespaces that possess different properties or behaviors.

 Historical context

 The use of sigils was popularized by the BASIC programming language.
 The best known example of a sigil in BASIC is the dollar sign ("$") appended to the names of all strings.
-Consequently, programmers outside America tend to pronounce $ as "string" instead of "dollar".
 Many BASIC dialects use other sigils (like "%") to denote integers and floating-point numbers and their precision, and sometimes other types as well.

 Larry Wall adopted shell scripting's use of sigils for his Perl programming language.
 In Perl, the sigils do not specify fine-grained data types like strings and integers, but the more general categories of scalars (using a prefixed "$"), arrays (using "@"), hashes (using "%"), and subroutines (using "&").
 Raku also uses secondary sigils, or twigils, to indicate the scope of variables.
-Prominent examples of twigils in Raku include "^", used with self-declared formal parameters ("placeholder variables"), and ".", used with object attribute accessors (i.e., instance variables).
+Prominent examples of twigils in Raku include "^" (caret), used with self-declared formal parameters ("placeholder variables"), and ".", used with object attribute accessors (i.e., instance variables).